Cost of Living in Brazil

 Cost of accommodation in Brazil

-You can spend less by living in a less central location, although you may find that your transportation costs increase as a result.
+One can spend less by living in a less central location, although one may find that transportation costs increase as a result.

 Cost of food and drink in Brazil

 Food costs vary in Brazil.
 Restaurant meals are fairly expensive.
 However, basic groceries are more moderately priced, so expats who choose to eat at home can manage food costs more easily.
 Major cities have upscale grocery stores that carry a wide range of imported items for those expats who miss peanut butter or HP sauce.
 Shopping at local markets for basics, like bread, grains, produce and meat, yields the lowest grocery prices.
 Another thing to keep in mind is that locally produced food is almost always less expensive - in cities on the coast, seafood will be less expensive, while beef and pork will cost less in inland farming regions.

 Brazilians are well-known lovers of beer and cachaça, the national liquor made from sugar cane.
 Both are readily available, as are a wide selection of wines and liquors.
 Prices on beer and wine are very reasonable, but imported liquors are expensive.
 Expats can save money by purchasing some at duty free on their way into the country.

 Cost of clothing and goods in Brazil

 Manufactured items of all kinds are very expensive, particularly clothing, appliances, household goods, and especially electronics.
 Expats may want to purchase goods in their home countries to avoid paying the high prices in Brazil.